dshugarts/cvdiq_v1.2/README.md

 	- [ ] PDF Reporting
 - [ ] Remove console logs
 - [ ] Update Disclaimer
-_ [ ] Dynamic report table with button for suggestions only if value yellow or red
+- [ ] Add copy to homepage
+- [ ] Register user page should look different than login (instructions, dual password, etc)

 ## Foxtrot
+- [ ] Refactor controllers and services with new names
+- [ ] Admin User Role
+	- [ ] Admin Dashboard View
+- [ ] Admin Reporting
+	- [ ] Dynamic report table with button for suggestions only if value yellow or red

+## Golf
+- [ ] Switch to angular material
+- [ ] Refactor to starrhealth when angular material
 - [ ] Mobile view detailed revision
 - [ ] DOB to general_info and create age automatically
+- [ ] Remove gender from form and into signup process

-## Golf
+## Hotel
 - [ ] Apple Health Movement API Integration